Totchinuko/apiconan.totchinuko.fr/patches/chat.1.3.x.md

 ## 1.3.31
 - Improved the horse advanced auto run to not require an override of a vanilla game file.
 Now a separate input key need to be set in order to use it.

+## 1.3.35
+- Added RCon command `totalert [global|local|clan] <message>` sending a server alert on the chosen channel.
+Omitting the channel default to global.
+- Fixed horses special auto-run feature which did not allow to walk